-Since 2012, 7 new flood warning schemes have been designed and implemented, including a large coastal scheme around the Solway Firth.
-Find out more about the flood warning schemes launched to date:
+Seven new Flood Warning schemes were designed and implemented, including a large coastal scheme around the Solway Firth.